TryAtSoftware/Extensions/TryAtSoftware.Extensions.Collections.md

 The `Unset` method can be used to unset the bit at a given position.
 It accepts a single parameter - the **zero-based** position of the bit that should be unset.

+The `UnsetAll` method can be used to unset all bits.

 ```C#
 Bitmask bitmask = new Bitmask(8, initializeWithZeros: false); // 11111111